Erin Frances Creative

 Wholesale enquiries and custom orders welcome.

-Visit our brand new shop, Copper & Cloth, in Kalk Bay to see most of Erin's latest work.
+Visit our very own retail outlet, Copper & Cloth, in Kalk Bay to see most of Erin's latest work.
 It's inside the Kalk Bay Garden Shop, 19 Main Road.

-Most products ship within one to five working days, depending on stock availability.
+Most products ship within 3 - 5 working days, depending on stock availability.
 More complex items, items out of stock, or items made to order will take more time, usually 1-2 working weeks depending on my workload.
 Please let me know if your order needs to be processed within a specific time frame (eg. birthday gifts).

 shipping within south africa: